michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0095.md

 - adj: fundamentally different or distinct in quality or kind
 - adj: including markedly dissimilar elements
 ### Family
-disparate: disparately, disparateness, disparity+;disparity: disparities
+- disparate: disparately, disparateness, disparity+
+- disparity: disparities
 ### Examples
 - Fused into abstractions, the disparate pieces yield paintings that are as eventful as epic Renaissance canvasses.
 - There are also many smaller militias—the estimates of the disparate Syrian forces exceed one thousand—that are not signatories.